From Perfection to Progress: Strategies for Leaders to Thrive (Perfectionism Series 2/3)

 · Use an impact lens.
 What will be the result of your strategy on your organization and these various stakeholders?
 Do the outcomes support the broader goals of the organization?
 What could negatively impact the results?
 What do business partners need to understand to ensure its success?
 Having some answers to these questions can help you be more thoughtful and strategic.

-4. To be a strategic thinker, develop problem-solving skills.
+4. Solve the Right Problem.
 Most people want to offer a solution to the problem before adequately defining it.
 Quick fixes may seem convenient, but they often solve only the surface issues and waste resources that could otherwise be used to tackle the real cause.
 The 5 WHYs technique is great for getting at the root cause and preventing stubborn or recurrent problems as they are symptoms of deeper causes.
 It was developed and fine-tuned within the Toyota Motor Corporation as a critical component of its problem-solving training.
 Sakichi Toyoda, the Japanese Thomas Edison and architect of the Toyota Production System in the 1950s, describes the method in his book as “the basis of Toyota’s scientific approach . . . by repeating the word why five times, the nature of the problem as well as its solution becomes clear.”
 Today, the method is used far beyond Toyota and is popular in lean development.

-5. You can question basic assumptions.
+5. Question Your Assumptions.
 If you are discussing a long-term company strategy upon which years of effort and expense will be based, you can ask basic questions about your beliefs.
 How do you know that business will increase?
 What does the research say about your expectations about the future of the market?
 Have you taken the time to step into the figurative shoes of your customers as a “secret shopper?”
 Another way to question your assumptions is to consider alternatives.
 You might ask: what if our clients changed?
 What if our suppliers went out of business?
 These sorts of questions help you gain new and vital perspectives that help hone your thinking.

 6. Use First principles thinking.
 It is the best way to reverse-engineer complicated problems and reveal creative possibilities.
 The idea is to break down complex problems into fundamental elements and then reassemble them from the ground up.
 It’s one of the best ways to learn to think for yourself, unlock your creative potential, and move from linear to non-linear results.
 This approach was used by the philosopher Aristotle who defined it as the first basis from which a thing is known, and now by Elon Musk and Charlie Munger.
 It is about thinking like a scientist and not assuming anything; What is true and what has been proven?